 Ikike is the fundamental vehicle for the attainment of the change HOMEF seeks to build by creating spaces for knowledge creation, interrogation and sharing.

-The School of Ecology (SoE) is a part of HOMEF’s IKIKE, a knowledge space for the interrogation of concepts, policies and actions on various issues, ranging from environmental/climate justice, agriculture, re-source governance and overall socio-ecological transformation.
+The School of Ecology (SoE) is a vital part of HOMEF’s IKIKE, a knowledge space for the interrogation of concepts, policies and actions on various issues, ranging from environmental/climate justice, agriculture, re-source democracy and overall socio-ecological transformation.
 Our SoEs are central to our efforts to build participants’ reasoning power, intellect and rights.

 The school challenges mindsets and points at alternatives aimed at building wellbeing without harming our planet, other species and peoples.

 Our target scholars are people of all ages in government and private sector who can help effect the change we seek.
 They are professionals from all parts of the world selected based on expertise, interest and a commitment to learn and contribute significantly to the subject/issue of focus.

 The Community Dialogues (CD) are diagnostic gatherings that provide space for community members to review the environmental/ecological situation in their communities and to identify needed areas of action to preserve /defend their heritage.
 The Community Dialogues are spaces where the expertise lies with the community while HOMEF team members are the learners.
 They are spaces for sharing knowledge/competence in environmental monitoring for ecological defense.
 Resolutions and outputs from these dialogues are used to draw the attention of relevant authorities to the highlighted needs/challenges of the communities

 “Conversations” is part of our learning spaces and it creates an avenue for participants to learn and share ideas from the lives and resources of reputable thinkers, environmental justice and human rights activists (past and present) in the quest for justice and radical socio-economic transformation.